-Overall, net income before investment gains was up by £1,198K due mainly to the CEP grant.
-Net expenditure before investment gains on unrestricted funds (excluding restricted and endowment) amounted to £26K (2017:6K).
+Overall, net income before investment gains was up by £672K to £1,968K mainly due to carrying over Midland Boat Station Cadet Expansion Programme (CEP) grant to the following year.
+Net income before investment gains on unrestricted funds (excluding restricted and endowment) amounted to £22K (2018: net expenditure 26K).
 It has been the policy of the charity since 2012/13 to set aside long term gains from its expendable endowment for current expenditure.
-The allocation amounted to £176K (2017: £102K) based on a 4.0% agreed return set by the trustees following advice from the investment managers.
-Investment portfolio losses in the year were £52K after quarter four's particularly disappointing stock market performance, contrasting with total gains on investments in the previous year of £2,136K.
+The allocation amounted to £97K (2018: £176K) based on a 4.0% agreed return set by the trustees following advice from the investment managers.
+Investment portfolio gains in the year were £658K after last year's disappointing £52K loss.